fadhil-riyanto/d-tcp/readme.md

 *nix system

 ## motivation
-while developing TCP socket based application, nc command will also send \n as a buffer to the tcp server, this is weird
+while developing TCP socket based application, nc command will also send \n as a buffer to the tcp server, this is weird. sometimes, we also need to generate dummy buffer, such 4096 char random buffer. or normal may http raw request in order get response from server as raw tcp.

-sometimes, we need to generate dummy buffer, such 4096 char random buffer. this is reason I invented this tool
+this is reason I invented this tool

 ## usage
-`./dtcp -p 8000`

-spesify host using: `./dtcp -h 127.0.0.1 -p 8000`
+`./dtcp 127.0.0.1 8000`

-by default, DTCP uses 127.0.0.1 loopback as a host
+which 127.0.0.1 is IP address, 8000 is portnumber

 ## keyboard key
 asap in documentation

 ## contributing
-any feature such udp support, or other are welcomed
+any feature such udp support, IPV6 support, or other are welcomed

 ## License
 MIT, maintained by <a href="https://github.com/fadhil-riyanto/">Fadhil Riyanto</a>